systemd/systemd-centos-ci/README.md

 ## Upstream on Arch Linux using Vagrant (upstream-vagrant-archlinux)

-To achieve the exact opposite of the testing on CentOS 8, this pipeline check the compatibility of systemd with the latest versions of kernel and other components.
+To achieve the exact opposite of the testing on CentOS Stream 8, this pipeline check the compatibility of systemd with the latest versions of kernel and other components.
 As the CentOS CI pool provides only CentOS machines, this pipeline introduces an intermediary in form of a [Vagrant](https://www.vagrantup.com) VM along with [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt)